genexuslabs/DotNetClasses/README.md

 ## How to copy assemblies to build directory?
 - ```dotnet msbuild /t:build;CopyAssemblies DotNetStandardClasses.sln```

-It copies the .NET assemblies to the folder build/*gxnet/bin* and .NET Core assemblies to build/*gxnetcore/bin*
+It copies the .NET assemblies to the folder build/**gxnet/bin** and .NET Core assemblies to build/**gxnetcore/bin**

 ## Advanced information

 ### Replacing standard classes mechanism

-To replace the assemblies distributed in GeneXus by the new ones follow this steps:
+To replace the assemblies distributed in GeneXus by the new ones follow these steps:

 * Set AssemblyOriginatorKeyFile property in [Directory.Build](dotnet/Directory.Build.props) with the full path of your .snk file.
 Its required to set a strong name for the assemblies.
 * Build solution and execute CopyAssemblies